macikm/lightweight-md-preview/README.md

-# Lightweight Markdown Preview for Windows & Outlook
+# Lightweight Markdown Preview for Windows Explorer and Outlook

 A simple, lightning-fast, and standalone Preview Handler for `.md` (Markdown) files in Windows File Explorer and Microsoft Outlook.